mikkmad/chord_finder/README.md

 2. **Open in your IDE**: Open the project in your preferred flutter-compatible IDE (e.g., Visual Studio Code, Android Studio).

-3. **Run the Application**: Use the IDE's run feature to launch the application on your desktop.
+3. **Run the Application**: Use the IDE's run feature to launch the application on your desktop. **Make sure to select a build target**.

 > [!WARNING]
-> Make sure to select a build target.
-For desktop applications, you can choose from Windows, macOS, or Linux.
+> For MacOS or iOS development, ensure you are on a Mac with Xcode installed.

 > [!TIP]
-> 3.1.1 **In Visual Studio Code**, you can select the target from the bottom-right corner of the window.
+> **In Visual Studio Code**, you can select the target from the bottom-right corner of the window.
 >
-> 3.1.2 **In Android Studio**, you can select the target from the device dropdown in the toolbar.
+> **In Android Studio**, you can select the target from the device dropdown in the toolbar.

 4. **Build for Release**: Follow Flutter's official documentation to build the application for your target desktop platform.
    ```sh